Democratic Party (Spain, 1902)

-The Democratic Party (Partido Demócrata, PD), also known between 1903 and 1907 as the Liberal Democratic Party (Partido Liberal Democrático, PLD) from 1907 onwards as the Monarchist Democratic Party (Partido Democrático Monárquico, PDM) and, coloquially, as the Democrats (Demócratas), was a Spanish political party formed in the Restoration period by José Canalejas, with a strong anti-clerical ideology.
+The Democratic Party (Partido Demócrata, PD), also known between 1903 and 1907 as the Liberal Democratic Party (Partido Liberal Democrático, PLD) from 1907 onwards as the Monarchist Democratic Party (Partido Democrático Monárquico, PDM) and, colloquially, as the Democrats (Demócratas), was a Spanish political party formed in the Restoration period by José Canalejas, with a strong anti-clerical ideology.

 History

 Democratic Party (1902–1903)

 Its origins can be traced to José Canalejas' speech on 14 December 1900 voicing his position against clericalism, because of the "teaching given in certain schools, which leads to fanaticism"; he proclaimed himself as a "democrat" as he argued in favour of defending the monarchy and respecting religion, but without opposing "the currents of democratic ideas".

 In March 1902, Canalejas was appointed as Agriculture Minister in the Liberal cabinet of Práxedes Mateo Sagasta, but disagreements with the government's signing—driven by then Governance Minister Segismundo Moret—of an accord with the Holy See (which allowed the Catholic Church to automatically legalize all religious orders in exchange of their registering in the Spanish Civil Registry) prompted his resignation in May 1902.
 Canalejas' split from the Liberal Party was confirmed following a heated parliamentary debate with Sagasta in November 1902, being followed by 31 deputies and 11 senators.